NavyaG-lab/Tech-writer/etl_users/manual_dataset_series.md

 - On #squad-data-infra, ask for the deletion by providing:
   - your dataset series' precise name (e.g. `series/direct-mail`)
   - the id(s) of the dataset(s) you wish deleted
+  - the reason for wishing to delete the data